-When issuing credit cards, banks usually tend to cap the amount of money you can spend.
-This cap that banks set on credit cards is what is known as the credit limit.
-Once you reach the maximum credit limit allowed on your card, you won’t be able to use your card till you clear your outstanding dues.
+A credit limit is the cap set by banks on the amount of money that you can spend.
+Once you reach the maximum credit limit that your card allows, you won’t be able to use your card until all outstanding dues are cleared.

-Some credit card issuers allow you to use your credit card above and beyond their credit limit.
-However, doing so will result in the levy of a penalty known as the ‘over-limit fee’ and may result in you incurring interest/fees on your purchases.
+Certain credit card issuers allow you to use your credit card beyond the credit limit.
+However, doing so will result in the levy of a penalty known as the ‘over-limit fee’ which may result in you incurring additional fees on your spends.

-Now, let’s say that you wish to use your credit card again for making purchases of more than Rs.
-20,000.
+Now, let’s say that you wish to use your credit card again for making purchases over the amount of ₹20,000.
 What do you do?
 Depending on the card issuer, either such transactions will be declined or you will be charged an over-limit fee and interest.

-However, if you were to clear the outstanding dues of Rs.
-1.8 lakhs, your credit limit would be restored to Rs.
-2 lakhs, enabling you to use your card normally without incurring any penalties.
+However, if you were to clear the outstanding dues of ₹1.8 lakhs, your credit limit would be restored to ₹2 lakhs, enabling you to use your card normally without incurring any penalties.

-This is arguably the most critical factor that determines your credit card limit.
+This is arguably one of the most critical factors that determines your credit card limit.
 The higher your credit score, the higher your credit limit is likely to be.
-Card issuers tend to view individuals with a high credit score more favourably — i.e. if you have a credit score of at least 700 or above, the chances of you getting a high credit limit increase.
+Card issuers tend to view individuals with a high credit score more favourably.

 Your income is another major factor that's taken into consideration by card issuers.
 Usually, issuing companies set a percentage of your annual income as the maximum credit card limit.
 Therefore, the higher your income, the higher your credit limit.